-This practice aligns with the Implications of the Vision of the Framework and the Guide to Implementing the Next Generation Science Standards (NGSS).
-Module Examples In addition to the planning and application time provided in every seminar, some LEAP modules focus on specific research-based practices for structuring science learning or develop specific strategies for making science content clear and accessible to all students.

-For example, the learning experience includes tasks and activities that:

-- Enable students to make sense of scientific phenomena or to design solutions to problems using specific elements of the three dimensions of the NGSS (Science & Engineering Practices, Crosscutting Concepts, and Disciplinary Core Ideas) - Are structured around students conducting investigations, solving problems, and engaging in discussions with teacher guidance - Feature students discussing open-ended questions that focus on evidence and claims - Support students in constructing and using scientific models to describe, explain, predict, or control natural phenomena - Encourage students to create journals, reports, posters, or presentations that explain conclusions - Have students read high-quality texts from multiple sources (science-related magazines, journal articles, and web-based resources)

-For example, the teacher:

-- Supports students in accessing facts and terminology, as needed, while they develop explanations and design solutions supported by evidence-based arguments and reasoning - Encourages the connection of discrete concepts to unifying organizational structures - Provides accessibility supports so that all students can engage in sophisticated science and engineering practices
+Essential Practice Examples This practice aligns with the Implications of the Vision of the Framework and the Guide to Implementing the Next Generation Science Standards (NGSS).
+Deop Seminar Examples In addition to the planning and application time provided in every seminar, some LEAP seminars focus on specific research-based practices for structuring science learning or develop specific strategies for making science content clear and accessible to all students.
+For example, the learning experience includes tasks and activities that: Enable students to make sense of scientific phenomena or to design solutions to problems using specific elements of the three dimensions of the NGSS (Science & Engineering Practices, Crosscutting Concepts, and Disciplinary Core Ideas) Are structured around students conducting investigations, solving problems, and engaging in discussions with teacher guidance Feature students discussing open-ended questions that focus on evidence and claims Support students in constructing and using scientific models to describe, explain, predict, or control natural phenomena Encourage students to create journals, reports, posters, or presentations that explain conclusions Have students read high-quality texts from multiple sources (science-related magazines, journal articles, and web-based resources) Sequence instructionPlan NGSS-aligned less e following core instructional practices: centered on course-specific anchoring phenomena ssons using the 5E learning cycle and instructional model o support students in making strategic use of digital media in For example, the teacher: Supports students in accessing facts and terminology, as needed, while they develop explanations and design solutions supported by evidence-based arguments and reasoning Encourages the connection of discrete concepts to unifying organizational structures Provides accessibility supports so that all students can engage in sophisticated science and engineering practices